pratham3054/nmap/README.md

 ---

-## Screenshots
-- Screenshot of Nmap command
-- Screenshot of Nmap results

-(Place your screenshots inside a `screenshots/` folder)

----

 ## Conclusion
 The VM is running a single open port (22 - SSH).
 All other ports are closed, indicating a secure default configuration.